 As instruments start to fill the empty gaps in the song, you can already conceptualize the visual of it.
 Don’t go to the next step until the song is complete.

-4. Tempo is the key
+4. The tempo is the key

 As a team, you want to make sure that everyone is on the right track.
 This is important because once you start recording, every sound created will be taken and heard.